Differences Between CFA and FRM

 - Passing Rates – Do not worry too much about the passing rates.
 Both the exams CFA® and FRM have a reasonable range of passing rates (30-50%).

 - Competition – CFA® exam has no direct competition from other providers.
-If you want to really make a career in Investment Banking or Portfolio Management, then the choice of CFA® is a no brainer.
+If you want to make a career in Investment Banking or Portfolio Management, then the choice of CFA® is a no brainer.
 FRM examination has direct competition from PRM (Professional Risk Manager).
 If you want to make a career in Risk management, you are spoilt for choices as you may want to choose between the two exams – FRM or PRMFRM Or PRMA Financial Risk Manager (FRM) is a risk management professional certified by GARP who manages the risk involved in the financial services sector.
 In contrast, a Professional Risk Manager (PRM) approved from PRMIA holds the ability to assess and mitigate the financial risk..
-My take is that FRM is rather a popular examination between the two and for a newbie, it makes sense to appear for FRM exam first.
+My take is that FRM is rather a popular examination between the two, and for a newbie, it makes sense to appear for the FRM exam first.

 - Examination Tips – CFA® is slightly easier for students who have an accounting background.
 CFA® curriculum relies heavily on Accounting Fundamentals.
 FRM examination, on the other hand, is slightly easier for those who have a quantitative background as the majority of foundation level topics are maths based.

 - I have written an exhaustive post on CFA® and examination tips – Tips on passing CFA® Examination and Important CFA Dates.

 If you want to professionally learn Investment Banking Skills, you may also opt for this Investment Banking Training (99-course bundle)

 So which one are you taking – CFA or FRM exam?

 If you have any questions/feedback on these examinations – CFA® or FRM, please do drop a comment below